contextgeneric/cgp-patterns/content/associated-types.md

 ## Impl-Side Associated Type Constraints

-The minimalism philosophy for CGP also extends to the constraints specified on the associated type inside a type trait.
-Looking back at the definition of `HasTimeType`:
+The minimalism philosophy of CGP extends to the constraints placed on associated types within type traits.
+Consider the earlier definition of `HasTimeType`:

 ```rust
 # extern crate cgp;